 Kevin A. Fall, Ph.D., is a Professor in the Professional Counseling Program.
 Dr. Fall received his B.A. in Psychology from the University of Texas-Austin, his M.Ed. from Texas State, and his Ph.D. from the University of North Texas.
-He has co-authored two books and one edited book on group counseling: Group Counseling: Concepts and Procedures, Alternatives to Domestic Violence and Modern Applications to Group Work He has also co-authored a book on counseling theory, Theoretical Models of Counseling and Psychotherapy and a book for advanced clinical training, Translating Theory into Practice.
-He has also published numerous journal articles and book chapters on the topics of counselor training, the public perception of mental health professionals, domestic violence, and group counseling with male adolescents.
+He has co-authored three books and one edited book on group counseling: Group Counseling: Concepts and Procedures, Alternatives to Domestic Violence, Choosing Nonviolence, and Modern Applications to Group Work.
+He has also co-authored a book on counseling theory, Theoretical Models of Counseling and Psychotherapy and a book for advanced clinical training, Translating Theory into Practice.
+He has published numerous journal articles and book chapters on the topics of counselor training, the public perception of mental health professionals, domestic violence, and group counseling with male adolescents.
 Dr. Fall is a frequent presenter at local, state and national conferences on such topics as: Adlerian theory, domestic violence, ethics, clinical supervision, and male issues in counseling.
-Dr. Fall is a Licensed Professional Counselor in Louisiana and Texas, and a National Board Certified Counselor.
-He maintains a small private practice focusing on adolescents and their families.
+Dr. Fall is a Licensed Professional Counselor and maintains a small private practice focusing on adolescents and their families.

 Phone: (512) 245-2081